There is nothing so wonderful as coming across exciting news by accident.

 I am not going to quote from this article because I cannot complete the inscrutable “create an account” procedure to register with the Copyright Clearance Center.
 I have failed twice.
 I failed the second time because, as the saying goes, I repeated the precise actions of my first attempt, all the while expecting a different result.
 Typical techno-eejit strikes again.
 Enough.
 But since I am doing the equivalent of merely sharing the location of this article on the Internet via Facebook or Google+ or eight other similar sharing or bookmarking mechanisms, I cannot see that I would be prejudicing anybody, not least myself, by recommending a very energetic read indeed.

 Suffice to say that I was interested in Figure 3 of the above-cited article simply because Vitis vinifera and Musa acuminata both experienced their WGD (whole-genome duplication) event in the Cretaceous Period, although the evolutionary excitement for “Vitisvitisvitis” (as this species from which all grapevines spring is affectionately known in my household) predates that of Musa acuminata (a rather pointy name for a soft, squishy fruit, don’t you think?) by about 50 million years.
-(My page, above, on the Vine Atlas of Spain and Portugal will give you an inkling as to why I ended up saying “Vitisvitisvitis”, if you read the screenshot of the Abstract to the said volume.)
+(The Abstract from the Vine Atlas of Spain and Portugal will give you an inkling as to why I ended up saying “Vitisvitisvitis”.)

 You probably thought that this was the point in this blog post when I was going to reveal to you my very good banana bread recipe.
 Well, it is not.